6ixfigs/pingopongo/README.md

 ## License

-This project is licensed under the GNU GPL v3 License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.